Nhungle34/MIS-311/README.md

 This indicates that regular class attendance may be an important factor in academic success.
 Students who attend classes more often are more likely to understand lessons, participate in learning activities, and perform better in exams.

-### Insight 3: Internet Access and Academic Performance
+### Insight 3: Internet Access and Final Exam Score

 Students with internet access achieved an average final exam score of 49.77, while students without internet access achieved an average score of 48.92.